dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-2.md

   });
 ```

-We started simple, we simulated an [HTTP GET method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) request using `supertest` by executing `.get()` function with the path, waited for the response and check whether the `status` and `body` is what we expected.
+We started simple, we simulated an [HTTP GET method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) request using `supertest` by executing the `.get()` function with the path, waited for the response and checked whether the `status` and `body` is what we expected.
 Since there's no data in the database, we expected it to return an empty array `[]`.

 Let's run our application in test **watch** mode by executing the terminal command below: